-Vendor Compliance Chargebacks are a serious problem for many retail suppliers, often amounting to a loss equal to more than 1% of annual revenue, because of suppliers’ failure to comply with retailers’ detailed order, billing, and shipping requirements.
+Vendor Compliance Management chargebacks often total more than 1% of supplier revenue because of failure to comply with the customer order, billing, and shipping requirements.

-For big box retailers, the supply chain is all about speed, optimum inventory levels, cost, and efficiency throughout the process.
-Retailer compliance penalty chargebacks are their way to enforce those objectives.
+For big-box retailers, managing the supply chain is all about speed, optimum inventory levels, and process efficiency from door to store.
+Retailer compliance penalty chargebacks are the way to enforce those objectives.

-Non-compliance costs retailers billions of dollars in costs of unexpected processing and rework, and costs suppliers that much or more in penalty charges and lost sales.
-It is common today for retailers to rate their suppliers using “Supplier Scorecards” which measure order fulfillment percentages, EDI compliance, on-time delivery, packaging, proper labeling, etc. If your supplier scorecard is bad, your relationship and sales will suffer, and vice-versa.
-You can request a copy of your scorecard to understand your customer’s perception of your operations, and get some actionable takeaways in the process.
+Non-compliance costs retailers billions of dollars in unexpected processing and rework and, in addition, costs suppliers even more in penalty violation charges and lost sales.
+It is common today for retailers to rate their suppliers using “Supplier Scorecards”, which measure order fulfillment percentages, EDI compliance, on-time delivery, packaging, proper labeling, etc. If your supplier scorecard is not good, your relationship and sales will suffer, and vice-versa.
+You can request a copy of your scorecard to understand your customer’s perception of your operations and get some actionable takeaways.

 To get high marks on your Supplier Scorecard you’ll need a Vendor Compliance Plan – Here are some tips to help you craft a plan: